kevinawalsh/betterfiledialog/README.md

 ## Really?
 Why not just use ...

-* **Java's basic `java.awt.FileDialog`?** This works mostly okay on MacOS and Linux platforms, providing access to native load/save dialogs.
-But on Windows platforms, `java.awt.FileDialog` does not support filename filters (`getFilenameFilter()`, `setFilenameFilter()`).
-All of them have cross-platform inconsistencies.
-Additionally, in 2023, the AWT ecosystem appears to have been essentially abandoned, so it is unlikely this approach will be improved in future.
-This approach also doesn't support picking directories on all platforms.

 * **Java's Swing support for load/save dialogs, using `javax.swing.JFileChooser`?**
-  This is is more flexible and complete on all three platforms, but provides a sub-par interface far removed from the native load/save dialogs.
-Keyboard shortcuts/auto-complete barely work, keyboard focus does not follow platform conventions, etc. Swing has not been meaningfully improved in many years.
+  The UI looks terrible out of the box, far removed from platform-native dialogs, and there is no keyboard navigation.
+Swing has not been meaningfully improved in many years.

+* **Java's basic `java.awt.FileDialog`?** This looks better, especially on MacOS and Linux platforms, providing access to native load/save dialogs.
+But on Windows platforms, `java.awt.FileDialog` does not support filename filters (`getFilenameFilter()`, `setFilenameFilter()`) at all, and on MacOS and Linux it can't do choosable filename filters.
+The dialog positioning is weird on Linux and Windows, you can't pick an initial directory on MacOS, and it doesn't support picking directories on all platforms.
+Additionally, in 2023, the AWT ecosystem appears to have been essentially abandoned, so it is unlikely this approach will be improved in future either.

 * **JNI access to the underlying platform?** I tried this.
 See [`xfiledialog`](https://github.com/kevinawalsh/xfiledialog) for my attempt on